vusion/svg-classic-sprite-loader/README.md

 };
 ```

-Using the `SVG` image in CSS files:
+Use svgs in a CSS file:

 ``` css
 .foo {